-- CML is also called chronic myelogenous leukemia, chronic granulocytic leukemia, and chronic myelocytic leukemia.
+- Chronic myeloid leukemia (CML) is also called chronic myelogenous leukemia, chronic granulocytic leukemia and chronic myelocytic leukemia.
 CML is one of four main types of leukemia.

 - Hematologists and oncologists are specialists who treat people who have CML or other types of blood cancer.